 In most cases, the instruction that causes the exception does not deliver the IEEE default result when trapping is enabled: in the preceding outputs, the value reported for max_normal max_normal is not the default result for an operation that overflows (i.e., a correctly signed infinity).
 In general, a SIGFPE handler must supply a result for an operation that causes a trapped exception in order to continue the computation with meaningful values.
-See "Handling Exceptions" on page 103 for one way to do this.
+See "Handling Exceptions" on page 4 30 for one way to do this.

-Using libm9x.so Exception Handling Extensions to Locate an Exception
+4.3.3 Using libm Exception Handling Extensions to Locate an Exception

-C/C++ programs can use the exception handling extensions to the C99 floating point environment functions in libm9x.so to locate exceptions in several ways.
+C/C++ programs can use the exception handling extensions to the C99 floating point environment functions in libm to locate exceptions in several ways.
 These extensions include functions that can establish handlers and simultaneously enable traps, just as ieee_handler does, but they provide more flexibility.
 They also support logging of retrospective diagnostic messages regarding floating point exceptions to a selected file.